jonathan-eq/ert/docs/getting_started/configuration/poly_new/guide.rst

 * Simulation mode: List of available algorithms.
 Only a limited set is available since we are not done configuring ERT.
 * Runpath: Configurable path where each realization of the experiment will be executed.
 The `%d` will be replaced by the number of the realization.
 * Configuration summary: Empty by default, but will show us what has been configured.
-* Start simulation: Start an experiment with the current configuration and simulation mode.
+* Run experiment: Run an experiment with the current configuration and simulation mode.

 Run an empty experiment
 ***********************
 To run an empty experiment, select "Ensemble Experiment" as the Simulation mode.
-Then press the "Start Simulation" button.
+Then press the "Run Experiment" button.
 You get a dialog asking if you want to start with the "default" case.
 That is fine, so press "Yes".
 The experiment will run, but since we haven't configured a forward model, only an empty experiment is executed.